Departments and Classes

 Middle School Mathematics Courses

 Our Middle School mathematics program is an exploratory and problem-based curriculum that supports students in developing and strengthening their computation skills, number sense, and problem-solving techniques.
 Students learn by doing math, solving problems in mathematical and real-world contexts, and constructing arguments using precise language.
-Classroom routines involve a combination of independent work, group work, and whole-class discussions to build a conceptual understanding and computational fluency.
+Classroom routines involve a combination of independent work, group work, and whole-class discussions to build conceptual understanding and computational fluency.
 We provide each student with the appropriate level of support and challenge so they can build their confidence as mathematical thinkers and problem solvers, appreciate the discipline, and reach their full potential.

 Grade 7 math offerings include Math 7 and Math 7 Accelerated.